ADVOCATES FOR IMMIGRANTS IN DETENTION NORTHWEST

 Released immigrants and asylum seekers are warmly greeted at the AIDNW Welcome Center RV and tents.
 Volunteers there provide phone access, snacks and beverages, onward travel arrangements to family or sponsors, backpacks, new clothing, document bags, and safe temporary housing as needed.
 Volunteer drivers transport them to the airport, train, or bus station.

-Temporary Immigrant Housing Assistance
+Immigrant Housing Assistance

 GET INVOLVED